Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Proof of Theorem

 Thanks to \eqref{thm-Ito-corrector.1} and the energy identity \eqref{NSE-energy-balance}, it is clear that $\big\| S_{\theta^N}^{(2)} (u) -\frac14 \kappa \Delta u\big\|_{L^2(0,T; H^{-1-\alpha})} \to 0$ as $N\to \infty$; therefore, this part can be seen as a small perturbation of the equation.
 In this section we denote by $P_t= e^{(\nu+\kappa/4)t \Delta},\, t\geq 0$.
 For any $t>s\geq 0$, the above equation has the mild form

 where $Z_{s,t}$ denotes the stochastic convolution

-Using \eqref{thm-Ito-corrector.1} and the mild formulation \eqref{NSE-mild}, we can prove the following result which, different from \cite[Lemma 5.3]{FGL21b}, does not give us a uniform estimate of $\delta$ since $\|u_0 \|_{L^2}^2$ appears; such term is due to the nonlinearity $b(u)$ in \eqref{NSE-mild}.
+Using \eqref{thm-Ito-corrector.1} and the mild formulation \eqref{NSE-mild}, we can prove the following result which, differently from \cite[Lemma 5.3]{FGL21b}, does not give us a uniform estimate of $\delta$ since $\|u_0 \|_{L^2}^2$ appears; such term is due to the nonlinearity $b(u)$ in \eqref{NSE-mild}.

 \begin{lemma} There exists $\delta>0 $ such that, for any $n\geq 0$,